 Explain to your children how to safely walk to and from school.

 - Always walk with a friend.
 There are safety in numbers.
 Strangers usually pick on children that are alone.

 - If you think that you are in danger or being followed, yell and run into the nearest store, house, or back to school.
 Tell an adult what happened.

 - Always stick to the same route.
 Don't take shortcuts and never hitchhike.

-- You as parents should walk the route to see that it is completely safe.
+- Parents should walk the route to see that it is completely safe.

-Explain to your child that if someone is hurt, very sick, if there is a car accident or fire, call 9-1-1.
+Explain to your child that if someone is hurt, very sick, or there is a car accident or fire, call 9-1-1.
 Demonstrate to them how to dial 911 and explain that a dispatcher will ask a few questions to get the help they need.
 Tell your child if he or she ever gets lost to go to the nearest phone and call 911.
-Explain to your children as well, not to play with the phone.
+Please emphasize that 9-1-1 is used for emergencies only.